joseftanlang/Ak_kit_worm_game/README.md

   <img src="resources/image/worm_charts.png" alt="Settings 1" width="512" height="256" />
 </div>

-On the WORLD LEADER RUN, a continuous animation of the worm moving from right to left would provide a visually engaging display of the player's progress.
-As the game progresses, the current position and score of the player would be prominently displayed on the chart, creating an immersive experience.
-The score would be retrieved from the non-volatile EEPROM memory, ensuring that high scores are accurately stored and preserved even after the game is powered off.
-To add an extra layer of competitive excitement, the top 3 high scores would be displayed on the chart, allowing players to see how they rank among the best.
+The Charts screen displays a visual representation of player progress and high scores.
+It retrieves stored scores from non-volatile EEPROM memory, ensuring that results persist across power cycles.
+The screen shows the top 3 recorded scores so players can compare their performance over time.

 ### Settings Screen